elliemadsen/cs32-recipes/README.md

 keeping things generic

 ### Reverse Recipes
+_Unsure - likely, but you have to make recommendations beyond simple filtering_

 Problem the project is attempting to solve/how
 With millions of delicious recipes on the web, the biggest limitation to what we can make are the ingredients we currently have.
 The primary purpose of this project would be finding popular and highly-rated recipes that the user can make given several constraints (ingredients, utensils, time spent, cuisine).